Help Save Grasselli Tower

 Plans for Grasselli Tower

 Interlocking towers were once a common feature along area railroads.
 Towers were once located in North Judson, Knox, Hamlet, Delong, Wellsboro, LaCrosse, and many other towns.
 All of these towers are now gone.
-The Indiana Harbor Belt has given the Hoosier Valley Railroad Museum a great opportunity to preserve a key piece of American railroad history.
-Grasselli Tower has faithfully served the IHB for nearly a century.
-HVRM hopes to extend the usefulness of this interlocking tower by bringing it to its new home in North Judson where it will serve as the centerpiece of our operational signal system.
+The Indiana Harbor Belt gave the Hoosier Valley Railroad Museum a great opportunity to preserve a key piece of American railroad history.
+Grasselli Tower faithfully served the IHB for nearly a century.
+After months of careful planning, Grasselli Tower was moved from its original home in East Chicago to its new home at the Hoosier Valley Railroad Museum in North Judson.
+The old railroad tower will serve as the centerpiece of our operational signal system.

 Grasselli Tower

-Grasselli Tower is located along the IHB mainline in East Chicago, Indiana.
-Indiana Harbor Belt has generously donated the tower to the Hoosier Valley Railroad Museum in North Judson, Indiana.
+Grasselli Tower was once located along the IHB mainline in East Chicago, Indiana.
+Indiana Harbor Belt generously donated the tower to the Hoosier Valley Railroad Museum in North Judson, Indiana.
 HVRM members inspected the tower on January 17, 2008.

-Once the Hoosier Valley Railroad Museum gets Grasselli Tower moved to North Judson, the museum intends to make it into a working tower.
-The HVRM currently has a working signal system and a functional interlocking tower could be the centerpiece of a larger interpretive signal display.
+Now that Grasselli Tower has been moved to North Judson, the museum intends to make it into a working tower.
+The HVRM currently has a working signal system and a functional interlocking tower will be the centerpiece of a larger interpretive signal display.
 The tower will help visitors understand how railroads operated beginning in the late nineteenth century.
-Several rods and bellcranks will be set up to throw switches and provide signal indications.

 Grasselli Tower